-In this work we present commutator-free Magnus-Lanczos methods that
+In this work we present Magnus-Lanczos methods with simplified commutators that

-- 1. retain all the advantages of Magnus expansions and Lanczos methods, - 2. are free of nested commutators (and the associated growth in cost), - 3. feature non-nested anti-commutators which preserve skew-Hermiticity of the expansion (thus unitarity of solution and stability of the discretised method),
+- 1. retain all the advantages of Magnus expansions and Lanczos methods, - 2. are free of nested commutators (and the associated growth in cost), - 3. feature non-nested anti-commutators which preserve skew-Hermiticity of the expansion (thus unitarity of solution and stability of the discretised method), - 4. preserve the integrals intact until the very last moment of the algorithm (this enables more flexibility, higher accuracy and often lower cost while dealing with numerical integration),

-- 4. preserve the integrals intact until the very last moment of the algorithm (this enables more flexibility, higher accuracy and often lower cost while dealing with numerical integration), - 5. feature fewer nested integrals (due to identities (2.11) and (2.12)).
+5. feature fewer nested integrals (due to identities (2.11) and (2.12)).
 Our order six methods, for instance, feature only twice-nested integrals instead of the quadruply-nested integrals that feature in a standard Magnus expansion - not only is this beneficial for numerical quadrature, but it also makes analytic and asymptotic approximation easier.

 As discussed previously, standard Magnus expansions feature nested commutators.
 When we need to compute $\Theta_m v$ in each Lanczos iteration, these nested commutators result in the cost of $\Theta_m v$ growing exponentially in m.
-The absence of nested commutators in our commutator-free Magnus expansions results in the cost of $\Theta_m v$ growing linearly in m.
+The absence of nested commutators in our Magnus expansions, where such commutators have been simplified, results in the cost of $\Theta_m v$ growing linearly in m.